eggrollofchaos/i_spy_etf_price_predictions/README.md

 First we needed to ensure our various time series across all variables would match up in terms of number of observations.
 To do this, we pulled in [Pandas market calendars](https://pypi.org/project/pandas-market-calendars) and normalized all data against the NYSE calendar, interpolating (minimally) as needed.

 Once all the data was loaded and normalized, we can visualize to get a sense of what the data looks like.
-Here is the 10 year slice showing our target variable and three of the exogenous variables:
+Below is the 10 year slice showing our target variable and three of the exogenous variables.
+Note the major dip corresponding to the Covid recession in 2020.
 ![finance](images/final_images/SPY_10Y_Comparison_Graph.png)

 ### Time Series Analysis